wiambenadder/cdt-alzheimer-screening/ATTRIBUTION.md

 ### Extended Dataset Scope

-Hu et al. (2026) used only Rounds 1–9 and applied a quality filter, utilizing 24,991 images.
-This project uses all available Rounds 1–14 with minimal filtering, resulting in 59,417 images, which is 2.4 times more training data.
-Rounds 13 and 14 have a different CDT variable structure because NHATS changed their annotation workflow in those rounds.
-This is documented in `notebooks/01_data_exploration.ipynb`.
+Hu et al. (2026) used only Rounds 1 through 9 and applied a quality filter, which resulted in 24,991 images.
+This project uses all available Rounds 1 through 12 with minimal filtering, resulting in 59,417 images, which is 2.4 times more training data.
+Rounds 13 and 14 were downloaded but not used because NHATS changed their CDT variable structure and annotation workflow starting in those rounds, making them incompatible with the earlier rounds.
+This is documented in notebooks/01_data_exploration.ipynb.